Back

 Prior to the introduction of Direct Acting Antivirals (DAAs) therapy, hepatitis C affected more than 250,000 Australians resulting in up to 630 deaths from liver cancer and liver failure each year.

-Due to the result of the introduction of DAA treatments and the associated high cure rates, the number of people estimated to be still living with hepatitis C at the end of 2019 was 122,264.
-[3]
+Due to the result of the introduction of DAA treatments and the associated high cure rates, the number of people estimated to be still living with hepatitis C at the end of 2023 – 68,890.

-In Australia, of the estimated 122, 000 people living with hepatitis C, 20% of people do not know they have the virus.
-An estimated 60,240 people have been diagnosed with hepatitis C but have not been cured.[4]
+In Australia, of the estimated 74, 400 people living with hepatitis C, 20% of people do not know they have the virus.
+An estimated 60,240 people have been diagnosed with hepatitis C but have not been cured.
+Treatment is more than 95% effective at curing hepatitis C. Despite Australia’s progress, data from this year’s report show that declines in testing and treatment have been substantial over recent years; without a reinvigoration of efforts to prevent new infections, and an increase in the number of people diagnosed and treated, Australia will not achieve its elimination goals.

 There are many benefits of testing and treating people for hepatitis C: